RockyMounts SwitchHitter Review

 Versatility

 The SwitchHitter outscores the Trio here due to the inclusion of a 15mm Boost axle tube with the rack.
 Kuat does sell a Boost adapter separately.
 We feel that this should be standard equipment, considering that most new mountain bikes come with boost spacing.
-The SwitchHitter can handle nearly any axle standard right out of the box giving it a big advantage over racks that don't.
-The SwitchHitter is also more functional on taller vehicles than racks like the Yakima FrontLoader due to its lower loading height.
+The SwitchHitter can handle nearly any axle standard right out of the box, giving it a big advantage over racks that don't.
+Due to its lower loading height, the SwitchHitter is also more functional on taller vehicles than racks like the Yakima FrontLoader.

 Ease of Assembly

-The SwitchHitter is mostly assembled out of the box.
-The only assembly required is selecting the mounting hardware for the type of crossbars that your vehicle is equipped with.
+The SwitchHitter arrives mostly assembled.
+The only required assembly is selecting the mounting hardware for the type of crossbars your vehicle is equipped with.
 Swapping out the front crossbar clamp for slotted inserts is relatively easy should your vehicle have slotted bars.
-The rack does not come with lock cores so if you choose to purchase these, they need to be installed; a quick and easy process.
+The rack does not come with lock cores, so adding security, if you choose to, will cost you a little extra.
+Installing the locks is a quick and easy process.

 Security

-This rack comes with a nice long cable lock that extends from the rear of the rack.
+This rack has a nice long cable lock extending from the rear of the rack.
 The Kuat Trio has the same system, but the Trio comes with lock cores installed, and the SwitchHitter does not.
 RockyMounts sells lock cores for the SwitchHitter, but the base model doesn't come with them.
-Due to this, the SwitchHitter scores lower than many other roof racks we tested for security.
+This omission costs the SwitchHitter a few points here.

 Durability